simojjuho/fs15_1-basic-html-public/README.md

 This page is hosted on [Netlify](https://peppy-rabanadas-c9908c.netlify.app/)

+## Table of contents

+1. About
+2. Technologies
+3. Project structure
+4. Project description

 ## About

 This is my first project at Integrify Academy.
 The aim is to build a small introduction site with which to practice basic semantic html.